ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 macOS build isn't tested because I don't have Mac.
 If you found a bug, please file a issue to [GitHub repository](https://github.com/ryukau/VSTPlugins) or send email to `ryukau@gmail.com`.

-Linux build is built on Ubuntu 18.0.4 and tested on Bitwig 3.0.3 and Reaper 5.983.
-Both seems to have problem to display GUI, therefore GUI is currently disabled for Linux build.
+Linux build is built on Ubuntu 18.0.4 and tested on Bitwig 3.1.2 and Reaper 6.03.
+Bitwig 3.1.2 seems to have a bug that occasionally blackouts GUI.

 ## Installation
 ### Plugin